 vlcsnap-2020-07-14-13h09m35s431.jpg

-On the outskirts of Nakskov is a 2.4 MW solar park that can cover more than half of the town's power consumption.
+On the outskirts of Nakskov you will find a 2.4 MW solar park that can cover over half of the city's electricity consumption.

-If you drive from Nakskov to Kragenæs (where there are ferries to Fejø and Femø), you pass through Horslunde and drive directly through the 26 MW solar park.
+If you drive from Nakskov to Kragenæs (where ferries go to Fejø and Femø), you will pass through Horslunde and drive directly through the 26 MW solar park.
 An impressive sight.

-Lolland is flat and therefore has a high wind index.
-This makes the island an ideal location for wind turbines.
-In 1991, the world's first offshore wind farm was built off the coast of Lolland at Onsevig.
-25 years later, it had served its time and was dismantled again.
-Old, worn-out turbines are being dismantled around the island and replaced with new, modern 150-meter tall turbines.
+Lolland is flat and therefore has a high wind index on Lolland.
+This makes the island very suitable for placing wind turbines.
+In 1991, the world's first offshore wind farm was built off the coast of Lolland, at Onsevig.
+25 years later, it had served its military service and was dismantled again.
+Old, worn-out turbines are being dismantled all around the island and replaced with new, modern 150-meter-high turbines.

 vlcsnap-2020-07-14-11h37m33s441.jpg